benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 > Note: We're using the default http port for this request – so the port number has been omitted.

 When you issued this http request from your browser, it was handled by the Gateway.
-The Greeting service _is_ publicly accessible.
-The request was forwarded by the Gateway to the Greeting Service on your behalf and the response was then routed back to you by the Gateway.
+The Gateway service _is_ publicly accessible (it is mapped to port `80`, the default for http).
+Your request was forwarded by the Gateway to the Greeting Service on your behalf, and the response was then routed back to you by the Gateway.

 #### Now, let's take a look at the Registry of Services: